pyfisch/cbor/CONTRIBUTING.md

 ## Pull Requests

-Code should be easy to understand and documented.
+- Code should be easy to understand and documented.
-For new features and fixed bugs please add a test to one of the files in `test/`.
+- For new features and fixed bugs please add a test to one of the files in `test/`.
-The tests are run on Travis CI to catch regressions early.
+- The tests are run on Travis CI to catch regressions early.
-Format your code with `cargo fmt` before committing.
+- Format your code with `cargo fmt` before committing.
-Currently Serde CBOR does not contain `unsafe` code and I would like to keep it this way.
+- Currently Serde CBOR does not contain `unsafe` code and I would like to keep it this way.
+- We squash all commits and use conventional commits.
+Start your PR titles with either `feat` for a new feature, `fix` for a bug fix, `test` for new or fixed tests, `docs` for documentation changes, and `chore` for general purpose changes.
+- Always have an issue to work off with for a PR.
+Design discussions happen in issues, while code itself is reviewed in PR.

 ## Making a Release